thdotnet/azure-docs.pt-br/articles/hdinsight/interactive-query/hdinsight-grafana.md

     ![Portal do painel do cluster HDInsight](./media/hdinsight-grafana/hdinsight-portal-cluster-dashboard.png "Painel do cluster HDInsight no portal")

 4. No painel, clique no bloco **Grafana**.
 Como alternativa, navegue até o caminho `/grafana/` da URL do cluster.
-Por exemplo: `https://<clustername>.azurehdinsight.net/grafana/`.
+Por exemplo, `https://<clustername>.azurehdinsight.net/grafana/`.

 5. Insira as credenciais de usuário do cluster Hadoop.